 Dressler says that at this time, there is not enough data to suggest that in the dog doing surgical biopsies causes distant spread of cancers.
 This may change later, time will tell.
 There are some tumors in other species where biopsy does increase tumor spread odds, but very slightly.

-For me, I err on the side of doing the aspirate and will continue to do so, especially for a lesion on the skin.
+For me, I err on the side of doing the aspirate and will continue to do so, especially for a lump on a dog.

-3) If the lump is benign, and most end up being benign, then you need to monitor it.
+If pathology determines the lump is benign, and most end up being benign, you need to monitor it.
 Photograph each new lump and keep the image safe and secure.
 Be sure to note EXACTLY where it is located on the dog’s body.
 When you write “ear,” that might not make a lot of sense if more lumps develop.
 I like to photograph my dog’s lumps and make a chart that shows the exact location of the lump.
 My vet measures each lump with calipers.
 Speaking of calipers…

-4) Invest in calipers.
+Invest in digital calipers or manual calipers.
 I got mine at on Amazon.
 They are accurate if used correctly.
 The human eye cannot discern whether a lump increased in size ever so slightly.
 Calipers minutely measure the width of a lump.
 Document it in your dog’s notebook.
 Write it down or even better, take a photo of the location and print that photo for your dog’s wellness book.
 Monitor the lump for any sign of growth or physical change.
 See the veterinarian.
-Your dog’s veterinarian should be measuring the lump in office with calipers as well.
+Your dog’s veterinarian should be measuring the lump in-office with calipers as well.
 Our dog’s veterinarian does this for every lump and bump on my dog.

-6) Malignant diagnosis: If a malignancy is confirmed, your dog’s veterinarian will discuss any number of next steps with you.
+Malignant diagnosis: If a malignancy is confirmed, your dog’s veterinarian will discuss any number of next steps with you.
 In most cases, the lump will need to be removed.
-Factors such as age, overall health, chemo and/or radiation if needed, and tumor location will need to be considered.
+Factors such as age, overall health, chemotherapy and/or radiation if needed, and tumor location will need to be considered.

 See if you can determine which of the following lumps are benign and which are cancerous.